Crack In The Cosmic Egg

 due to some extra third party files in the bonus section that I never

-to install the "lateadditions" folder as this is made redundant by
+"lateadditions" folder as this is made redundant by the update.

 Free updates Especially for those that install the rom on their computer hard-drive,